ymansouri/FragmantedHybridCloud/README.md

 1. Create a cluster of virtual machines using private cloud or public cloud (Microsoft Azure/AWS)
 2. Install and setup databases (MongoDB, Cassandra, Redis, MySQl)
+3. Install and build YCSB for all the databases only on client nodes following https://github.com/brianfrankcooper/YCSB

 ### Editing variable files and create symlink.